 Some suggested that more than two alleged militants were killed in the strike.
 According to Xinhua, a Yemeni security source said that “about three wanted al-Qaida elements” were killed after two missiles were fired by a US drone.
 One local language Twitter source suggested that there were “reports of dozens” of militants killed in the Al-Maroun area.
 However this is not supported by any other source.

 Sources differed on the exact circumstances of the strike.
 Some suggested that the attack killed two men while they stood next to a water well, while others reported that a vehicle, either a car or a motorcycle, was targeted in the area.
 One alleged photo of the scene showed a destroyed car.
-Several sources reported that the strike took place at 4pm.
+According to Mwatana, the victims “were sitting under a nearby tree when the strike occurred.”
+Sources reported that the strike took place between 3.30pm and 4pm.

-Though most sources attributed the strike to the US, one source suggested that strikes were carried out by UAE air forces.
+Though most sources attributed the strike to the US, one source suggested that strikes were carried out by the UAE.
 Since the US Central Command later confirmed a strike in the area, Airwars has not assessed this strike as Contested.

 Xinhua reported that, according to local sources, two other strikes targeted alleged AQAP militants in the same area and time period.
 According to these sources, “two other hideouts of the al-Qaida group in the area were bombed in an earlier attack that took place at about 2pm local time”.
 It was not clear whether these were alleged US strikes and no additional details were provided.
 No other known sources reported these additional strikes.